Casting news, release dates, spoiler-free story hints, and more.

 The new villain will be Cheetah, a character with the powers and appearance of, yes, a cheetah.
 There have been several iterations through the years, but the film will reportedly adapt Deborah Ann Minerva, an archaeologist who gains Cheetah’s powers using a ritual to the plant god Urzkartaga.
 Jenkins has confirmed Kristen Wiig will play Cheetah.

-Game of Thrones‘ Pedro Pascal has joined the cast in an undisclosed role.
+Game of Thrones‘ Pedro Pascal has joined the cast in an undisclosed role, and in late July 2018, Jenkins posted our first look at his (as-yet unnamed) character, looking very 1980s with blond hair.

 Wonder Woman 2 plot